the-invisible-man/mobilizer/readme.md

 ## License

-The Mobilizer platform is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+The Mobilizer platform and any derivatives from it, shall be strcily use for non commercial purposes only.